RajmaPlAyZ/RajmaPlAyZ/README.md

 <h2 align="left">Hello there 👋!
 I'm Aryan, a passionate and driven Computer Science student with a strong foundation in both theory and practical applications.
-Welcome to my portfolio website, where you can explore my journey and discover the projects, skills, and experiences that define me as a budding technologist.</h2>
+Welcome to my GitHub profile, where you can discover my projects, skills, and experiences that define me as a budding technologist.</h2>

 ###